 Because the clinics will not be taped, we will do our best not to schedule your one-on-one appointments or any paid critiques during this time.
 A laptop computer is strongly encouraged to get the most out of the clinic.
 (Not needed for the Speakers’ Clinic.)

-Your application must be received by email no later than April 16.
+Your application must be received by email no later than April 16 for Cindy Lambert’s clinic.
 You will be notified whether or not you have been accepted by April 21.
+The date for the other three clinics has been extended until April 20.

 Nonfiction Book Proposals